1939 Erzincan earthquake: Earthquake

 With an epicenter near the city of Erzincan, the earthquake rupture propagated westwards for a length of 400 km.
 Surface ruptures are still visible to this day.
 Up to 360 km of surface rupture was formed.
 An average surface displacement of between 2.3 meters and 8.8 meters was calculated.
 Vertical displacements measured 0.5–2.0 meters.
 The maximum horizontal slip was 10.5 meters.
 The shaking lasted for 52 seconds.
 It resulted in a tsunami with heights of 1-3 m that hit the Black sea coast.
 Coulomb stress transfer from the 1939 earthquake promoted westward-progressing ruptures along the North Anatolian Fault.
 Ten earthquakes greater than magnitude 6.7 have ruptured a 1,000 km portion of the fault since 1939.

 Damage

 The earthquake seriously damaged some 116,720 buildings.
 Occurring in winter, it was difficult for aid to reach the affected areas.

 Initially, the death toll was about 8,000 people.
-The next day on 27 December, it was reported that it had risen to 20,000.
+The next day on 28 December, it was reported that it had risen to 20,000.
 During the same day, the temperature fell to -30 °C. An emergency rescue operation began.
-By January 5, almost 33,000 had died due to the earthquake and due to low temperatures, blizzard conditions and floods.
+By January 5, almost 33,000 had died from the earthquake and low temperatures, blizzard conditions and floods.